Mercedes SLC review

 The Mercedes SLC is the successor to the SLK convertible and comes with a fresh design and new engines.
 It rivals convertibles such as the Audi TT Roadster, BMW Z4 and the cheaper Mazda MX-5.
 Think of the SLC as a facelift and name change of the old SLK – because the car shares many components with that car.

-In terms of driving we expect it to be similar to the SLK – with more of a focus on comfort than out-and-out sportscar thrills and the standard nine-speed automatic gearbox ensures smooth, and effortless, acceleration.
+In terms of driving, it is similar to the SLK – with more of a focus on comfort than out-and-out sportscar thrills and the standard nine-speed automatic gearbox ensures smooth, and effortless, acceleration.
 The SLC 43 AMG is a different beast and should be sharper thanks to adaptive dampers with selectable settings.

 The only major differences inside compared to the old car are a bigger seven-inch (up from 5.8 inches) infotainment screen that is easy to use, plus a redesigned steering wheel.
 Otherwise you still get a two-seater cabin and a folding metal roof that increases security and refinement when closed.